alergyonthestage/Echo-PHP/TO-DO.md

 - load animation on feed infinite scroll
 - search profile by username/name + surname/...?

+Other fixes:
+- do not show notification count if no notifications...
+- CSS of edit profile (bigger bio field and move profile image on top)
+- CSS feed, improve UI for fullscreen posts

 Dopo:

 - optimize imgs and img lazy loading on posts (+ placeholders on load)